Senior Systems Engineer

 • Be cautious when using the 'rm -r' command as it permanently deletes the contents of the directory.

-Q15.
-What will you check if your computer dont connect with intranet or internet?
+Q. What checks would you perform if your computer cannot connect to the intranet or internet?

 Ans.